The following article is an excerpt from my new book:

 Owning a super yacht requires a great amount of wealth, a super yacht is very visible, very public.
 A super yacht is international a thing of beauty to be shown off the rest of the world.
-Therefore, many owners of super yachts want the beautiful people to match their beautiful yacht.
+Therefore many owners of super yachts want beautiful people top to match their beautiful yacht.

 In addition to the ‘ego side’ of owning a super yacht and Unlike the domestic work force who have very little if any legal right at all to rely on; the super yacht industry is protected by strict rules and regulations under international maritime law and as such has industry standards to adhere to.
 Such as salary standards, and work regulations, and accommodation standards.

 The staff who crew these amazing vessels are very different from traditional domestic workers.
 In general they come from wealthy Western countries and are highly educated.
 They generally flock to the docks of the Mediterranean sea and USA Florida, in search of travel, sunshine and good salaries.
 In addition to this the super yacht industry has incredible high standards and as such offer many training programs, which ensure that the crew on board are highly skilled, trained, efficient workers.

 Furthermore I believe this to be the main difference between historical domestic workers and super yacht crew;.
 Professional yacht crew make a conscious choice to work in domestic service.
 They are not forced to work in service if they chose not to.
 This makes a huge difference in their self esteem, personal development and career advancement, resulting in high standards and excellence in service.